Omarelsa1125/Omarelsa1125/README.md

  I mainly work with **C++** and **Python**, and I enjoy learning more about **data structures**, **algorithms**, and **system design**.
  At **UF**, I’ve focused on building a strong foundation in programming and software development through hands-on projects and coursework.
- My goal is to keep growing as a developer, collaborate with others, and build tools that make an impact.
+ My goal is to keep growing as a developer and build tools that make an impact.